-An alpha-methylene group of the lactone ring should be prerequisite for allergy.
+An alpha-methylene group of the lactone ring should be a prerequisite for allergy.
 The flowers contain anthemic acid and tannin which can cause sickness.

 Herbal teas can help us in health conditions but they can also have side-effects.
 Can you drink too much herbal tea?
 The answer is yes.
-You should learn about herbs and herbal teas you are drinking or wanting to try.
-Herbs have active substances that can have adverse side-effects so you should be careful.
+You should learn about herbs and teas you are drinking or wanting to try.
+Herbs have active substances that can have side-effects so you should be careful.

 My recommendation is that you learn about each herb you will consume on my site.
 If you buy herbal tea you should follow the manufacturer’s preparation instructions and dosage.
 You should be especially cautious if you have any kind of disease or will become a mother.
 If you have these conditions; you should know which herb can harm you or cause you side-effects.
 Take care.